 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The event of the month in June in Taiwan is the Dragon Boat Festival, which in 2020 comes toward the end of the month and will be celebrated over a four-day long weekend.
-In 2020, the annual Matsu pilgrimage, one of the largest pilgrimages to a goddess in the world, will take place on June 11-20 in Central Taiwan, after being postponed since March.
+In 2020, the annual Matsu pilgrimage, one of the largest pilgrimages to a goddess in the world, took place on June 11-20 in Central Taiwan, after being postponed since March.

 Overall, June in Taipei and across Taiwan is a great time to enjoy the subtropical summer vibes before the crowds and typhoons of July and August hit.
 Learn about other great months for your trip in my guide to the best time to go to Taiwan.